 He stayed with the Swiss outfit for two years and jumped ship to McLaren in 2013, but suffered a very poor run that year.

 A year later, he moved to Force India and stayed there until this season.
 He partnered Nico Hulkenberg for three years until the latter left for Renault.
 He then partnered Esteban Ocon for two years before Ocon was ousted in favor of Lance Stroll for 2019.

 The Mexican will drive for Red Bull alongside Max Verstappen in 2021.

 Sergio Perez scored a podium in just his second season in Formula One, in the second race of 2012.
-During his McLaren stint, he could only manage a position as high as 5th.
-When he moved to Force India, he scored five podiums for the Indian outfit during his tenure.
+During his stint with the Woking-based outfit, he could only manage a position as high as fifth.
+When he moved to Force India, he scored five podiums for the Indian outfit.

-His highest position in the Driver’s championship is 7th in 2016 and 2017.
-While partnered with Hulkenberg, the two managed to help the team finish 4th in the 2016 championship.
+His highest position in the Drivers’ Championship was seventh in 2016 and 2017.
+In his partnership with Hulkenberg, the two managed to help the team finish fourth in the 2016 Championship.
 Perez and Ocon repeated the feat once again in 2017.

 Perez has two personal sponsors backing him, Telmex and Telcel.
 Both are Mexican telecommunications companies.
-He is also sponsored by Claro, another telecommunications company.
+He is also sponsored by Claro, another telecom company.